ionlyseespots/ambient-design/README.md

 ## Development

-This project is in early development.
+This project is in active development.
+The website uses Ambient for the front-end HTML/CSS.

 * Website: http://ionlyseespots.github.io/ambient-design
 * Docs: http://ionlyseespots.github.io/ambient-design/docs